openedx/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 Units
 ******

 Subsections are divided into units.
-A unit, in turn, contains one or more components.
+A unit, in turn, contains one or more components, such as HTML content, problems, and videos.

 In the LMS, each unit in the subsection appears as a link on the course ribbon at the top of the page.
 The following image shows a subsection that has eight units: